larowlan/menu_block/README.txt

   - [theme]_menu_link__menu_block__[block id number]()

-For example, if you created a bartik_menu_tree__menu_block() function, it would override theme_menu_block() any time it was used by this module, but not when used by any other module.
+For example, if you created a bartik_menu_tree__menu_block() function, it would override theme_menu_tree() any time it was used by this module, but not when used by any other module.
 Similarly, a bartik_menu_link__menu_block__1() function would override theme_menu_link(), but only for the first menu block in your system (the menu block with an ID of 1).